 And this is the critical thing that most UI engineers forget when they test an app.
 A UI engineer should be focussed not on the tools, but instead having a good UI architecture.
 Specifically; having a testable UI architecture!

-In our course Ultra-Fast Testing and TDD we teach engineers how to go about creating a testable architecture by visualising everything inside a black box.
+In our course the UI Architecture Academy we teach engineers how to go about creating a testable architecture by visualising everything inside a black box.

 This black box is a mental model we use to solve the problem of ‘deciding what to test’.

 What we say is that instead of relying on heavy integration tools.
 We are going to focus on creating a boundary around our code by keeping a very clear distinction between the code that serves the ‘UI framework’ and the code that serves the ‘Specification’.
 We can also call this an 'outside in' approach.